AirSketcher Manual

 Launch the Application

-Double-click AirSketcher.exe.
+Double-click the AirSketcher icon.
 The main interface will open with a clean canvas and controls on the left.

 Set the Wind Speed